 A: Option 1: Sangxingdui Museum in Guanghan city, Sichuan province.
 It was built in the 1990s to keep, preserve, display, and research the archaeological finds from the site.

-Option 2: The National Museum in Beijing also holds several pieces of artifacts from Sangxingdui.
+Option 2: The National Museum of China in Beijing also holds several pieces of artifacts from Sangxingdui.
 A bronze mask is on show at its permanent exhibition "Ancient China" in the basement floor.